Advice you can trust for a future that lives on.

 It’s essential to create these documents before you need them, so that the people you trust have the power to help you without delay.
 It’s also much less expensive than applying for legal guardianship after the fact.
 Not sure what you need?
 Severide Law has extensive experience in this area – give us a call.

 Probate: get experienced help at a difficult time.

 When you’re grieving, looking after the details of a loved one’s estate can feel overwhelming and, for the executor, probating a Will can be a daunting experience.
 Severide Law can help you handle the paperwork so that the estate can be professionally administered, and the assets distributed to beneficiaries in a timely manner.
 Having professionals assist you with probate and estate administration will also greatly reduce the risk of any liability or complaints.

 It’s especially important for an executor to get legal assistance with Probate when the contents of a Will are being questioned or contested.
 Severide Law has extensive experience in this area, and we pride ourselves on a track record of providing effective legal resolution for our clients at a stressful and emotional time in their lives.

 We believe that planning for the future should be affordable.

 At Severide Law, we believe that a proper estate plan considers all your needs and goals – it looks after you in the event of illness or accident, and it looks after your loved ones after you die.
 In fact, we feel so strongly about the value of an estate plan that we offer attractive package pricing, so that you can put everything in place without breaking the bank.
-For more information regarding our fees, please see the menu below.

 Where do I start?